envicutor/drafts/component.rst

 CacheBuilder
 ============

-Processing the dependency objects from the BuildStore and installing the requested dependencies in the cache.
+Fetching the dependencies object from the BuildStore component after receiving a notification about it and installing the dependencies in the cache and sends the corresponding result to the BuildMessages component.

 BuildHealthChecker
 ==================